We've covered everything you need to know for this perception chapter to smash your exams.

-Ambiguity – When an image could well be one thing or another.
+Ambiguity means when an image could well be one thing or another.

-The Rubin’s vase illusion is an example of this; we see either a vase or it could be two faces seen from the side.
+The Rubin’s vase illusion is an example of ambiguity; we see either a vase or it could be two faces seen from the side.

 We are able to see either the vase or the faces but not both at the same time as the other disappears.

 The Necker Cube is another example of ambiguity.

 The image of the Necker Cube is so ambiguous, the brain cannot decide where the front is as the image is perfectly balanced.
 It can, therefore, be seen in different ways as there is more than one possible viewpoint for it.